 Shouting into your built-in laptop microphone can make you feel good - it can also make you sound like a rebel with all those static noises on air - until a serious conference call comes in, and you have to be loud and clear.
 What should you do?
 You have two ways:

-- choose a good headset (cheap, but good for conferences only)
+- Choose a good headset (cheap, but only good for conferences).

-- choose an external microphone and connect it through a mixer (good for conferences and creating your audio works)!
+- Choose an external microphone and connect it to a mixer (good for conferences and creating your audio works).

 I always go for dynamic microphones owing to their universal qualities and the price-to-quality ratio, but I recommend making your choice yourself.
 Shure make good microphones, which you can place on a microphone stand and use while recording something.
 I always opt for instrumental microphones like Shure SM57 so that I can record both guitar and vocals when needed.

-- those have a high sensitivity and are usually in our headsets; some of those models, especially the tube microphones, might require extra power, which is phantom power on our mixer board.
+- 1Condenser microphones.These have a high sensitivity and are usually in our headsets.
+Some of those models, especially the tube microphones, might require extra power, which is phantom power on our mixer board.

-- those are low in sensitivity and always require adding gain on the mixer board.
+- 2Dynamic microphones.These are low in sensitivity and always require adding gain on the mixer board.

-All of the microphones split into unidirectional and omnidirectional microphones, each having its own approach to recording.
+All microphones split into unidirectional and omnidirectional microphones, each having its own approach to recording.

-- Sometimes, with unidirectional microphones, you might resort to altering the angle at which your voice is directed at the microphone head.
+- Sometimes, with unidirectional microphones, you try altering the angle your voice is directed at the microphone head.

 - With omnidirectional microphones, a windshield (a piece of foamy cloth) is almost a necessity, as the air pushed out of the lungs when pronouncing some consonants might turn a song or speech into a popping and hissing disaster.

 - If you record your microphone too loudly, you can hear a high-pitched sound.
 Turn down the gain or volume to avoid that.
-Refer to "Software and Recording" within this article for more details.
+Refer to the article "Software and Recording" for more details.

 - For headsets, choose a headset with a noise-cancelling microphone.
-This will only be good for conference calls, but recording your songs or other audio tracks will need a different microphone.
+This will only be good for conference calls.
+You'll need a different microphone to record your songs or other audio tracks.